Fertility Answers - Helping Build Families

 Endometriosis is a common problem.

+Endometriosis is estimated to affect millions of women worldwide.
 Sometimes, it may run in the family.
 Although endometriosis is typically diagnosed between ages 25 – 35, the condition probably begins about the time that regular menstruation begins.
 A woman who has a mother or sister with endometriosis is six times more likely to develop endometriosis than women in the general population.
 Other possible risk factors include:

 • Starting menstruation at an early age